camwestwood/xapi/recipes/universal-xapi-translator/vle-assignmentgraded-input.md

 Any

 ### Format
-String (255)
+String (256)

+###Notes
+Mandatory if UDD_MOD_INST_ID not present.

 ## UDD_MOD_INST_ID
 ### Description

 An identifier for a module instance
-The value should correspond to the UDD module_instance.MOD_INSTANCE_ID identifier that identifies the relevant module in UDD compliant data.
+The value should correspond to the UDD module_instance.MOD_INSTANCE_ID identifier for the relevant module in the UDD data.

 ### Purpose